Discover developments in non-invasive rapid-test technologies.

 |Vector||Multiple frequencies, currents; compares against vector||Automotive, stationary; less commonly used||As above.
 More complex with marginal gain|

-Figure 1: Methods of data collection.
+Figure 1: Methods of data collection for battery rapid-testing.
 The table compares scalar, vector and Spectro™ which combines electrochemical impedance spectroscopy (EIS) with complex modelling.

-A matrix is a multi-dimensional lookup table against which the readings are compared.
+A matrix is a multi-dimensional look-up table against which readings are compared.
 Text recognition, fingerprint identification and visual imaging operate on a similar principle.
-In battery analysis, matrices are primarily used to estimate capacity; however, CCA and state-of-charge will also benefit from using a matrix.
+In battery analysis, matrices are primarily used to estimate capacity; however, CCA and state-of-charge also benefit from using a matrix.

 Creating a matrix involves scanning many batteries at different state-of-health levels.
-The more batteries that can be included in the mix of same model but different capacity, the stronger the matrix will be.
-A well-developed matrix should include battery samples with capacities ranging from 50 to 100 percent.
-This provides a solid span that resembles a bridge with many pillars.
-The population should include batteries from hot and cold climates with diverse user patterns.
-For example, a starter battery in a Las Vegas taxi experiences different stress levels than in grandma’s car cruising in the countryside of northern Germany.
+The more batteries included in the mix that are the same model but have different capacity losses, the stronger the matrix will become.
+A well-developed matrix should include naturally-aged battery samples with capacities ranging from 50 to 100 percent.
+An analogy is a bridge with many pillars to eliminate weak spots.

-Generic matrices serving a group of similar batteries are most practical and there is a move towards the generic solution.
-One tester can service most car batteries by simply selecting the capacity and CCA rating but the result is in a pass/fail classification based on a capacity threshold.
-This is acceptable for most service personnel as the instrument makes the final decision, eliminating uncertainties and customer interference.
+A generic matrix is most practical as it serves a group of batteries.
+Generic matrices for the Spectro™ system are available for most car batteries; the user simply enters the capacity and CCA ratings.
+Instead of a numeric readout, the generic matrix provides pass/fail classification based on a capacity threshold.
+This solution is acceptable for most service personnel as the instrument makes the decision, eliminating uncertainties and customer interference.

-A battery check must undergo multiple tests and an analogy is a medical doctor who examines a patient with several instruments to find the diagnosis.
-A serious illness could escape the doctor’s watchful eyes if only blood pressure or temperature was taken.
-While medical staff is well trained to evaluate data points taken, most battery personnel do not have the knowledge to read a Nyquist plot and other data on a battery scan.
-Nor are test devices available that give reliable diagnosis of all battery ills.
-A user of a battery test device must be reminded that a battery test is not a measurement per se but estimation by looking at several symptoms.
-Some basic education in testing batteries is a prerequisite.
+A battery must undergo multiple checks, the way a medical doctor examines a patient with several tests to find the diagnosis.
+A serious illness could escape the doctor’s watchful eyes if only blood pressure or temperature were taken.
+While medical staff is well trained to evaluate the data points taken, most battery personnel do not have the same knowledge and only want to know if the battery is dead or alive.
+Nor are battery test devices capable of providing a detailed diagnosis of all battery ills.
+The battery user must be reminded that a battery tester is not a universal test tool but an estimation device that works for a designated battery population.